 To request information or data that falls in the "no redisclosure" category (e.g., aggregate data, key indicators, etc.), and which do not involve substantial statistical analysis, requesters should complete this data request form: ERDC-Data-Request-B. Once completed, simply email ERDC at email@example.com with the form and make the request.

 To request more detailed data sets that fall into the "redisclosure" categories, or non-redisclosure requests that involve substantial statistical analysis, requesters should complete this data request form: ERDC-Data-Request-A. If it is a redisclosure request, requesters should also complete this security questionnaire: ERDC-Data-Security-Form.docx.
 Before submitting the request, we encourage requesters to contact individual data contributors to discuss the project and how the project aligns with their research interests.
+Please see here for contact information, if need.
 This will facilitate the approval process.
-Once these forms are completed, submit them to ERDC at email@example.com.
+Once these forms are completed, submit them to ERDC at firstname.lastname@example.org.
 When received, your data request will be added to the data request log (located here), and ERDC staff will contact you if further information is needed.